Modern Rustic Dining Room and Sources

 This post may contain affiliate links, please read my disclosure policy.

 Welcome to the modern rustic dining room design at our recently completed interiors project.
 In this post, I’m sharing details and design tips to create your own moody space.

 As a designer, I love a more formal dining room, many open floor plans prevent a truly formal space from feeling cohesive.
 To create a bit of drama and intention in a space, paint color will go a long way.
 In this space we used millwork and a nearly black paint color to make the dining room feel special.

 We blended a rustic reclaimed wood table with timeless vintage chairs for depth.
 While the palette is darker, it remains neutral.
 The green and navy colors pair wonderfully with the white oak floors with beautiful contrast.

-I hope you enjoy this dining room space we designed for Bowlin Built (the home is actually on the market!).
+I hope you enjoy this dining room space we recently designed.
 Read below for sources and tips on how we created this modern rustic look.

 When thinking of furniture for this space, I wanted to create a delicate balance of visual weight.
 We talk a lot about visual weight in design, and I feel it is very important to include a variety of weight in the finishes and furniture.

 You’ll see the table is quite visually heavy, so I kept it very light in other areas such as the pendant.
 This was an intentional choice to trick the eye and trigger a moment of pause.

 Modern Rustic Furniture Sources